Science and Engineering at Hiram College

 Hiram’s Integrative Exercise Science major prepares students with a strong core of exercise science, biology, and biomedical humanities courses.
 This foundation equips students with the coursework and experience they need to advance into a variety of health professions.
 Students may also complete a minor to complement their professional goals or a Sports Health concentration to prepare for graduate-level medical and allied health programs.

-Hiram’s Public Health program offers minors and concentrations in Biology, Environmental Studies, Communication, Integrative Exercise Science, Sociology, and Biomedical Humanities.
+Hiram’s Public Health program offers minors and concentrations in Biology, Biomedical Humanities, Communication, Environmental Studies, Integrative Exercise Science, and Sociology.
 Students are immersed in the science of disease and health at a population level.
 They also learn the skills needed for a career in helping others through science, communication, outreach, and advocacy.
 Students in the program can build upon their classroom experiences by designing, implementing, and presenting their own public health research and programs that seek to address the major health issues of our time.

 Dual Engineering: 3+2 degree

 Hiram College’s dual-degree Engineering program prepares students to be successful engineers by emphasizing a strong science core and problem-solving and communication skills.
 Hiram’s dual-degree Engineering program, in partnership with Case Western Reserve University and Washington University in St. Louis, draws students who want to complete degrees in two STEM disciplines.
 They acquire robust scientific skills while also developing a strong liberal arts knowledge base with a foundation in critical-thinking, leadership, and effective communication skills.